yashasvithanai/Data-Driven-Pricing-Decision/README.md

 ` thirdLM <- lm(log(units)~ price*isFeature, data = minuteMaidData64)`

-The interaction coefficient obtained is -1.04654 quantity demanded changes by -1.04654
+The interaction coefficient obtained is -1.04654

 Optimal price when a product is featured: $2.2